gclust: Hierarchical Clustering Algorithm Genie

 detect_noise

-whether the minimum spanning tree’s leaves should be marked as noise points, defaults to TRUE if M > 1 for compatibility with HDBSCAN*.
+whether the minimum spanning tree’s leaves should be marked as noise points, defaults to TRUE if \(M>1\) for compatibility with HDBSCAN*

 Details

-Note that, as in the case of all the distance-based methods, the standardisation of the input features is definitely worth giving a try.
+As in the case of all the distance-based methods, the standardisation of the input features is definitely worth giving a try.
 Oftentimes, more sophisticated feature engineering (e.g., dimensionality reduction) will lead to more meaningful results.

 According to the algorithm’s original definition, the resulting partition tree (dendrogram) might violate the ultrametricity property (merges might occur at levels that are not increasing w.r.t. a between-cluster distance). gclust() automatically corrects departures from ultrametricity by applying height = rev(cummin(rev(height))).